-CarboNet™ is founded by seasoned entrepreneurs that will all attest to the fact that building companies and generating happy customers comes down to a singular belief – that is our policy – no A$$holes.
+CarboNet™ water treatment was developed by seasoned entrepreneurs that will all attest to the fact that building companies and generating happy customers comes down to a singular belief – that is our policy – no A$$holes.
 It’s our only corporate policy.

 Our technology is simple to apply – requiring no CAPEX, specialized labour or special process.
 Our ingredients are readily available and allow for a cost-effective formulation.
 We consistently prove that we are more cost-effective than conventional water treatment chemicals.

 A reliable, low-risk, cost-effective chemical method for treating industrial wastewater for reuse or safe disposal.
 The solution comprises our core technology, the NanoNet™ platform of nanosized particles comprising a proprietary blend of polymer and surfactants.
 The microscopic particles selectively bind undesirable materials in industrial wastewater, including oils, greases, solids (both suspended and dissolved) and metal ions.
 NanoNet™ treatment particles agglomerate to form a light, stable flocculant that lifts the undesirable materials to the water surface, for easy removal with standard water treatment equipment.
 Our first product in the NanoNet™ platform, NanoNet Fe™, specifically targets the removal of iron and hydrocarbons to trace levels.

 CarboNet™ water treatment scientists have developed new formulations that can remove constituents like arsenic, mercury, copper and other metals or ions from water – making the technology applicable to industries like mining, SAGD and more.
 Technology